-- 7.1 Employees shall be paid the wage established for their classification. - 7.2 Wages shall be paid at bi-weekly intervals on Thursday for a two (2) week payroll period ending not less than four (4) nor more than ten (10) days prior to the pay date, provided that if the regular pay date falls on a holiday, payment shall be made on the preceding work day. - 7.3 When an employee is temporarily assigned to work in a classification higher than their regular classification, they shall be paid at the rate established for the higher classification, provided that such time worked is not less than two (2) hours during the day, with time computed to the nearest one-quarter (1/4) hour. - 7.4 When an employee is temporarily assigned to work in a classification lower than their regular classification, their rate of pay will not be reduced. - 7.5 The Project will "meet and confer" with the Union regarding job descriptions for the represented positions. - 7.6 Attached hereto and made a part hereof is Exhibit A titled "Schedule of Wages".
+- 7.1 Employees shall be paid the base wage established for their classification and step as set forth in Exhibit A ("Schedule of Wages"), attached hereto.
+Effective following the ratification by the membership and Board approval of the new MOU and no sooner than the first full pay period that includes June 1, 2018, and for each pay period that includes June 1 for only the term of this Agreement (excluding the pay period that includes June 1, 2024), the base wage ranges of the classifications covered by this MOU shall be increased by three percent (3%). - 7.2 Wages shall be paid at bi-weekly intervals on Thursday for a two (2) week payroll period ending not less than four (4) nor more than ten (10) days prior to the pay date, provided that if the regular pay date falls on a holiday, payment shall be made on the preceding work day. - 7.3 When an employee is temporarily assigned to work in a classification higher than their regular classification, they shall be paid at the rate established for the higher classification, provided that such time worked is not less than two (2) hours during the day, with time computed to the nearest one-quarter (1/4) hour. - 7.4 When an employee is temporarily assigned to work in a classification lower than their regular classification, their rate of pay will not be reduced. - 7.5 The Project will "meet and confer" with the Union regarding job descriptions for the represented positions.